 Those who don’t will keep solving alignment issues after they become problems.

-For leaders looking to understand how alignment works at scale, Leading SAFe training provides a strong foundation.
+For leaders looking to understand how alignment works at scale, Leading SAFe certification provides a strong foundation.

 Final Thoughts